Andrewodwyer/City-Events-Blog/README.md

 - Users who create events are looking for an easy way to promote their events, manage their listings, and interact with potential attendees.
 The platform’s CRUD (Create, Read, Update, Delete) functionality provides them with the flexibility to create, edit, or remove events as needed.
 Giving them full control over their event.

 ### User Stories
-The user stories are available on the kanban board and some will be discussed in the EPics below.
+The user stories are available on the kanban board and some will be discussed in the EPICs below.
 There as three main users
-- Admin: This is the site owner that will have full control over the publishing of events, and comments.
+- Admin: These are the site owner that will have full control over the publishing of events, and comments.
-- Registered Users: User and organisers who are logged, allowing for more functionality
+- Registered Users: User and organisers who are logged in, allowing for more functionality
 - Non-registered users: limited functionality
-These users have been groupled in the kanban board with tags and their user stories have been given epics for each type of user
+These users have been grouped in the kanban board with tags and their user stories have been given epics for each type of user

 ### Database Models